Oldranda1414/7sim/doc/results.md

 Since not all resources are equal, a 'resource point' (RP) system must be used to enable the comparison between different card costs.

-A good RP system, totally made up on the spot without much though, would be to assign:
+A good RP system would be to assign:

 - 1 RP per base resource needed
 - 1 RP per money needed
 - 3 RP per rare resource needed

-TODO check if this is a sensible system with resource availablility stat results
+The value ration between base resource and rare resource is justified by the avarage resource availability ratio between base and rare resource is 2.79, as proven in the [Resource availablility](#resource-availability) chapter.